 - Open Powerpoint on Laptop and type notes in bottom pane

-- Record lecture with Livescribe and review recordings
+- Record lecture with Glean or Livescribe and review recordings

 - Cornell Method to organize handwritten notes on page

-- Journal One Note to combine notes from different sources
+- Use ReadWrite to combine notes from different sources

 - Use notes to self, to do lists, and other personal notetaking strategies

-Note-taking Assistance is an accommodation provided by another student in the class who is already taking good notes, and asked to take those notes on special duplicate paper.
+Note-taking Assistance is an accommodation provided by another student in the class who is already taking good notes, and asked to take those notes and provide a copy via email.
 This way both the note taker and the DSS student have notes at the end of each class session.
 Students using note-taking assistance are encouraged to review a sample of the notes taken by a student note taker to make sure the handwriting and organizational method will work well.
 Usually the students who come forward to serve as note takers are strong students with excellent note-taking techniques.
 Feedback has generally been very positive.